-- Life Sciences: Florida ranks 2nd in the US for the number of FDS-registered medical device manufacturing facilities and is home to research universities, research hospitals, and institutes such as Scripps Florida, Sanford-Burnham, Max Planck.
+Life Sciences: Florida ranks 2nd in the US for the number of FDA-registered medical device manufacturing facilities and is home to research universities, research hospitals, and institutes such as Scripps Florida, Sanford-Burnham, Max Planck.
 UK companies include Smith & Nephew and Synergy Health.

-- Trade: Florida is home to 58,310 exporting companies—second only to California.
-One out of every five, or 20%, of the nation’s companies that export are located in Florida.
+Trade: Florida is home to 60,000 exporting companies.
+One out of every five, or 20 percent, of the nation’s companies that export are located in Florida.
 (U.S. Census Bureau, Foreign Trade Division)

 Consular Offices in Florida: The State of Florida has one of the largest Consular Corps in the United States, with offices from 80 countries.
 The British Consulate is based in Miami and UK Trade and Investment (which supports British companies to export) is co-located there.